Crowdfunding Tax Returns

-We can provide Tax services for initiators, investors, project managers as well as donors to a crowd funding scheme.
+We provide Tax services for initiators, investors, project managers as well as for donors of a crowd funding scheme.
 Our expert accountants can help you prepare the tax returns in the most appropriate manner if you have been involved in a crowd funding activity.

-In a business world, having a large pool of capital, plays a vital role in deciding whether a business idea is feasible or not.
-Borrowing money through issuing shares and loans from financial institutions to fund those ideas is the most traditional and common way to raise capital.
+Large pool of capital always plays a vital role in a business world.
+It always leads to question whether business idea selected is feasible or not.
+Borrowing money through issue of shares and loans from financial institutions is the most traditional and common way to raise capital.
 However, there is a new way to fund your ideas without going through all burdensome paperwork and complex creditability checks.
-Crowdfunding is the most modern way to raise capital.
-As per estimates; about 50% of all funding in the year 2040 will be via crowdfunding.
-Crowdfunding at the moment is in its initial stages of evolution but as time goes by this has the potential to become one of the most prominent ways to raise capital and threatens to outpace all other ways of raising capital in a few decades.
+Crowdfunding is the most modern way to raise your capital.
+As per estimates, about 50% of all funding in the year 2040 will be via crowdfunding.
+Crowdfunding at the moment is in its initial stages of evolution but as time proceeds it has the potential to become one of the most prominent ways to raise capital.
+It is currently acting as alarming to outpace all other ways of raising capital in a few decades.

-Crowdfunding is a method to raise funding by combining little individual investments into a larger capital pool.
-There are three main parties involved in the crowdfunding arrangement: the initiator of a business idea or a non-profit project, the organization who creates a platform between parties and the contributor who invests financially or materially into the project.
+Crowdfunding is a method of raising fund by combining little individual investments into a large pool of capital.
+There are three main parties involved in the crowdfunding arrangement: The initiator of a business idea, the organization who creates a platform between parties and the contributor who invests financially or materially into the project.

-As the project may generate income for all the involved parties, tax issues have become a concerning matter.
+Tax issues become a concerning matter as the project generate income for all the parties involved.
 There are two types of tax effects to be considered: GST and Income Tax.
-Depending on each scenario, GST or income tax will be applied.
+Depending upon the scenario, GST or income tax will be applied accordingly.